Dasharo/dasharo-issues/README.md

 # Dasharo Issues repository

 This repository tracks issues and feature development progress for the [Dasharo Project](https://dasharo.com/).
-This repositories tracks issues for most of the repositories in the Dasharo universe.
+This repository tracks issues for most of the repositories in the Dasharo universe.
 There are some exceptions with their own trackers, listed below:
 - [Open Source Firmware Validation](https://github.com/Dasharo/open-source-firmware-validation/issues)